Introduction to preservation tools

 APARSEN has not produced a report on preservation tools as such, but many of the project’s reports make some reference to tools within their scope.

-The deliverable D21.1 Overview of preservation services includes a discussion of the role of services and tools in digital preservation, and the distinction between them; some of the services described could also be implemented (at least partially) as tools.
+The deliverable [Download not found] includes a discussion of the role of services and tools in digital preservation, and the distinction between them; some of the services described could also be implemented (at least partially) as tools.

-The deliverable D25.1 Interoperability objectives and approaches on interoperability strategies includes a description of a prototype tool for dependency management in usability of digital objects.
+The deliverable [Download not found] on interoperability strategies includes a description of a prototype tool for dependency management in usability of digital objects.